lmammino/awesome-learn-by-playing/README.md

 - [NAND Game](https://nandgame.com/) \[FREE\]: You are going to build a computer starting from basic components.
 A great way to learn about computer architectures.
 - [Rogue bit](https://store.steampowered.com/app/949790/Rogue_Bit/) \[PAID 💸\]: You play the game as a single bit of computer memory.
 You can invade other bytes around you and thus modify their values.
 A puzzle game that will make you truly understand and appreciate low level concepts like bitwise operations and ASCII tables.
 - [SHENZHEN I/O](https://store.steampowered.com/app/504210/SHENZHEN_IO/) \[PAID 💸\]: A game where you build circuits using a variety of components from different manufacturers, like microcontrollers, memory, logic gates, and LCD screens.
+- [Box256](http://box-256.com/) \[FREE\]: a 8-bit fantasy computer, with 256 bytes of memory, 16 color 16x16 display.
+It is also a programming game, where the player tries to pass the graphics tests and optimize the code to perfection.
+- [MHRD](https://store.steampowered.com/app/576030/MHRD/) \[PAID 💸\]: A hardware design game, in which you design various hardware circuits in a hardware description language.